 - 1 minute abs: Two exercises for 30 seconds each, or the same exercise when working only one side, switching sides halfway through.

-For those concerned about knees, which I know is a common worry for those looking to begin exercising again: my knees did hurt at first.
+For those concerned about knees, which I know is a common worry for those looking to begin exercising again: My knees did hurt at first.
 But after doing some research, I knew that was going to happen.
 I had not worked out in quite some time.
-THINGS WERE GOING TO HURT.
+Things were going to hurt.
 Muscles around my knees were going to shift, get strong, and pull the tendons surrounding other bones and muscles.
 It was unavoidable, and if I wanted to exercise and make my body strong and healthy, I was going to have to endure a little pain.

 So what happened?
 Well, exercises I struggled with in level one, were mastered by day 9 of level three.
 I was amazed how strong my body had become!